AriFordsham/GHCWiki/linear-types/implementation.md

 Look for `Note [Function coercions]` and grep for lists of exactly length 5 if you modify this for whatever reason.

+### `splitFunTy` and `mkFunTy`.

+The core of the implementation is a change to `splitFunTy`.
+As the arrow now has an associated weight, `splitFunTy` must also return the weight of the arrow.
+Many changes to the compiler arise from situations where either `splitFunTy` is called and then we must keep track of the additional information it returns.
+Further, when there is a call to `mkFunTy`, we must also supply a multiplicity which is often not obvious what it should be.
+These are often marked as `TODO` in the code base and it is hoped that as more linearity information is propagated it will become more obvious at more of these call sites how we need to construct these arrows.

 ## Core Lint

 TODO - this is described somewhat in the minicore document but it is not finished.
 In particular, join points are not implemented at all.
 This hasn't been a problem as the only linearity has been from data constructors